-It was the lunch hour on an unusually-mild autumn day.
+It was the morning rush hour on an unusually-mild autumn day.
 The trees were still green and the flowers still in-bloom.
 The orchard was populated by tourists and legislators and birds and squirrels.
-The air seemed smooth and soothing, the light breeze providing a light hiss to the peaceful soundscape.
+The air seemed smooth and soothing, the slight breeze providing a light hiss to the peaceful soundscape.

-With a glance of finality, he looked up and read the large stone engraving he’d seen hundreds of times as he entered that tunnel in recent years; “BE JUST AND FEAR NOT.”
+With a glance of finality, the man looked up and read the large stone engraving he’d seen countless times in recent years; “BE JUST AND FEAR NOT.”
 He managed to muster a small grin at the irony.
-The knife wound in his back was certainly justice — he could not deny that, considering what he’d done — and he felt no fear.
+The knife wound in his back was certainly justice — he could not deny that, considering what he’d done — considering his betrayal — and he felt no fear.

 He simply closed his eyes and waited to die.

 In his mind’s eye, he could see the beautiful faces of the women he’d loved, the child he’d raised, and the life he’d ruined.
 The deep darkness behind his eyelids provided a cinematic highlight reel of his life — happy and sad — and in the back of his memories, he could hear the sounds of his shattered family, laughing in the yesteryears of joyfulness and contentment.

 He shifted his body slightly; the sting from the knife wound ripped him back into reality as he opened his eyes and grimaced.
 Another few drops of blood dripped onto the grass.

 The two men on the other bench stood from their seated positions, both looking over their shoulders and making direct eye-contact with the dying man on the other bench.
 One of the standing men checked his watch.

 “He’s still alive,” one of them said.